From small shops to centennial haciendas, you’ve never experienced a coffee culture like in Puerto Rico.

 We're sure your coffee immersion has left you even more in love with the drink, its history, and the Island!
 So, even if your trip is about to come to an end, your coffee immersion stops there.

 Before departing through SJU, pass by Coffee at the View in Carolina or Loíza for another authentic cup of Coffee from the mountains to the city.
+If you have extra time before your flight, consider taking a food tour with Flavors of San Juan, which typically begins with a fresh coffee at a local spot.
 Other stops before leaving include La Estación, Puerto Rico Café Colao, and Don Juan, where you can also purchase coffee beans to bring home and continue your caffeinated getaway.

 Most of the baristas at these shops are vast in the coffee culture in Puerto Rico, so be sure to ask them questions, recommendations, and even preferences about the Arabica beans cultivated on the Island.